josephmads/skid/README.md

 ## TODO

 *This project is still in progress.
-I will continue to add the following features so that SKID can be as useful of a website as possible.*
+I will continue to add features so that SKID can be as useful of a website as possible.
+Upcoming features are tracked in this repo's [Issues](https://github.com/josephmads/skid/issues) page.*

-- Allow users to add images to Ideas.
-- Create a more robust search and filtering system for Users and Ideas.
-- Add comments to Ideas.
-- Add internal messaging system for users.
-- Add Markdown formatting to Ideas

 ## Credit